 The Georgia Professional Standards Commission

 One of the first steps in obtaining teacher certification in Georgia is to review the information found on the Georgia Professional Standards Commission website at www.gapsc.com.
 You will find the answer for most of your certification questions there.
-Review the section under "Steps to Teach" on the right side of the page and pay special attention to item # 6, the Certification Self Evaluation.
+Review the section under "Prospective Educators" on the top of the page.

 The GACE Assessment

-All new teachers certifying in Georgia must complete the requirements of the "Georgia Assessment for the Certification of Educators " (GACE®).
-There are two parts to the GACE assessments; the two exams are the GACE Basic Skills Assessment and the GACE Subject Content Area Assessment.
+All new teachers certifying in Georgia must complete the requirements of the "Georgia Assessment for the Certification of Educators" (GACE®).
+There are two parts to the GACE assessments; the two exams are the GACE Program Admissions Assessment and the GACE Subject Content Area Assessment.

-The GACE Basic Skills Assessment is normally taken prior to the GACE Subject Content Assessment.
-The GACE Basic Skills Assessment is four hours long and It includes separate exams in General knowledge math, reading comprehension and writing.
+The GACE Program Admissions Assessment is normally taken prior to the GACE Subject Content Assessment.
+The GACE Program Admissions Assessment is four hours long and It includes separate exams in General knowledge math, reading comprehension and writing.